MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-accounts.md

 > [!NOTE]
 > The minimum privileges described above are the lowest privileges that Operations Manager supports for the action account.
 Other Run As accounts can have lower privileges.
 The actual privileges required for the Action account and the Run As accounts will depend upon which management packs are running on the computer and how they are configured.
 For more information about which specific privileges are required, see the appropriate management pack guide.

 The domain account specified for the action account can be granted either Log on as a Service (SeServiceLogonRight) or Log on as Batch (SeBatchLogonRight) permission if your security policy does not allow a service account to be granted an interactive log on session, such as when smart card authentication is required.
-This can be achieved by modifying the registry value HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\System Center\Health Service:
+Modify the registry value HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\System Center\Health Service:

 * Name:  Worker Process Logon Type
 * Type: REG_DWORD
 * Value: 4 means Log on as Batch and 5 means for Log on as Service.
 The default is 2, Allow log on locally.

-This can also be centrally managed using Group Policy by copying the ADMX file  `healthservice.admx` from a management server or agent-managed system located in the folder C:\Windows\PolicyDefinitions and configuring the setting **Monitoring Action Account Logon Type** under the folder *Computer Configuration\Administrative Templates\System Center - Operations Manager*.
-For further information on working with Group Policy ADMX files, see [Managing Group Policy ADMX files](https://technet.microsoft.com/library/cc709647%28v=ws.10%29.aspx).
+You can centrally manage the setting using Group Policy by copying the ADMX file  `healthservice.admx` from a management server or agent-managed system located in the folder `C:\Windows\PolicyDefinitions` and configuring the setting **Monitoring Action Account Logon Type** under the folder `Computer Configuration\Administrative Templates\System Center - Operations Manager`.
+For more information working with Group Policy ADMX files, see [Managing Group Policy ADMX files](https://technet.microsoft.com/library/cc709647%28v=ws.10%29.aspx).

 ## System Center Configuration Service and System Center Data Access Service account